 Select and click on the option you want, to proceed further.

-Roll back, Disable, Enable Drivers
+Roll back, Disable, Enable Drivers in Windows

 The right-click context menu will also let you open the Driver’s properties.
 Click on Properties to open the Properties box.
 Select the Driver tab.